Monitoring Ozone Pollution Levels and Foliar Injury in Northern and Southern Vermont

 Ozone is a colorless, odorless gas that occurs naturally in the stratosphere, where it helps protect us from harmful ultraviolet radiation.
 Closer to ground level, ozone pollution is formed from photochemical reactions of nitrogen oxides and hydrocarbons, and causes a range of adverse effects on human health and sensitive vegetation.
 The US EPA sets and periodically revises national ambient air quality standards for ozone and other commonly occurring air pollutants, including "primary standards" to protect human health, and "secondary standards" to protect the environment.
 The current primary ozone standard is based on the highest 8-hour concentration in a day.
 The form of the standard is based on the 4th highest daily 8-hour concentration in a year, averaged over a 3-year period.
 The level of the current primary standard is 70 parts per billion (ppb), and the secondary standard was set equal to the primary standard.

-The most recent 2015 and 3-year average data for Bennington and Underhill are summarized in Table 1 below.
-The 2015 ozone season was relatively clean for Vermont.
-The 4th highest 8-hour concentrations at the Underhill and Bennington sites were 66 and 63 ppb respectively.
-The 3-year averages of these 8-hour maximum values were 62 ppb at both sites – below the 70 ppb level of the current primary health standard.
+The most recent 2016 and 3-year average data for Bennington and Underhill are summarized in Table 6 below.
+The 4th highest 8-hour concentrations at the Underhill and Bennington sites were 60 and 67 ppb respectively.
+The 3-year averages of these 8-hour maximum values were 61 and 63 ppb – below the 70 ppb level of the current primary health standard.

-Long term trends in ozone in northern (Underhill) and southern (Bennington) Vermont are plotted in Figure 1 as rolling 3-year averages plotted on the last of the averaged years.
-Peak daily 8-hour concentrations - most relevant to human health effects – have declined from a range of 85-90 ppb in the early 1990s to 60-65 ppb in more recent years.
+Long term trends in ozone in northern (Underhill) and southern (Bennington) Vermont are plotted in Figure 15 as rolling 3-year averages plotted on the last of the averaged years.
+Peak daily 8-hour concentrations - most relevant to human health effects – have declined from a range of 85-90 ppb in the early 1990s to 60-70 ppb more recently.

 Substantial improvements have been observed in Vermont ozone concentrations over the past 20 years.
-These reductions reflect effective controls on emissions of hydrocarbons and nitrogen oxides from sources like power plants, and motor vehicles – both within Vermont and (more importantly) in upwind urban and industrial regions.
+These reductions reflect effective controls on emissions of hydrocarbons and nitrogen oxides from sources like power plants and motor vehicles – both within Vermont and in upwind urban and industrial regions.

 Vermont's ozone pollution has improved to levels where visible injury is rarely observed on our forest plants.
 However, plant health can still be affected at ozone exposures well below those which cause visible injury.
 Continued reductions are needed in the future.